 LVT 2015 r Organic estate, a recent name.
 4 hectares across 15 terraced rows, low yields.
 Jérôme Busato is an oenologue.
 The 2015 Sablet red was a full, polished **** wine.
 There is also an organic Sablet rosé.
 Cor Hominis Laetificat is their merchant range, soldunder the Maison Rouge merchant title – Châteauneuf-du-Pape, Gigondas, Vacqueyras reds.

-LVT 2015 r 2011 wh After separating from his brother Bernard of Domaine de la Verquière in 1992, Denis Chamfort set up on his own.
+LVT 2016 r 2011 wh After separating from his brother Bernard of Domaine de la Verquière in 1992, Denis Chamfort set up on his own.
 He then sold to Vasco Perdigao in September 2010, Vasco having worked with Monsieur Chamfort before then.
 His father is Portuguese from Lisbon, his mother is French Basque.
 He worked with Alain Paret at Saint-Joseph and Condrieu in the Northern Rhône for seven years.
 Promising Rasteau with local feel, while the Vacqueyras is very sound, the old vine Les 2 Louis, half Grenache, half Mourvèdre from a co-planted 1960s plot at Sarrians, was a traditional, warm lands **** wine in 2016.

-LVT 2015 r 2015 rosé 2014 wh Mainstream domaine, long-established at Sablet, also make Plan de Dieu, Rasteau and Vacqueyras.
+LVT 2016 r 2015 rosé 2014 wh Mainstream domaine, long-established at Sablet, also make Plan de Dieu, Rasteau and Vacqueyras.
 They are now officially organic.
 The 2016 Vacqueyras was a typically unpretentious ***(*) wine

-LVT 2016 r First bottling of consequence from 2002 – bulk sales only before that.
+LVT 2017 r First bottling of consequence from 2002 – bulk sales only before that.
 Traditional. full-bodied wines, no pretension.
-Good, regular Gigondas, as well, vat only raising, the 2015 and 2016 both ***(*) wine.
+Good, regular Gigondas, as well, vat only raising, the 2015 and 2016 both ***(*), the 2017 ****.
 The 2015 Plan de Dieu red was an STGT **** wine, with much local truth.
 The wines are now organic.